 About the Project

+Preliminary design has been completed.
+The project is on hold until additional funding is identified and future improvements are determined for this intersection.

 The southeastern region of the Colorado Department of Transportation (CDOT) (Region 2) has identified a need to evaluate traffic operations and design of a roundabout at the intersection of CO 83 and County Line/Palmer Divide Avenue located at the boundary of Douglas County and El Paso County.
 See the Project Map below for the specific location.
 A project team consisting of representatives from CDOT Regions 1 (serves Douglas County) and 2, Douglas and El Paso Counties, FHWA, and a consultant design team was formed to advance the design of a roundabout at this intersection and better understand the functional characteristics, associated impacts and costs for future implementation.
 Characteristics of a properly designed roundabout include elements that provide optimal safety and operations specifically for high speed conditions approaching the roundabout.
 Design elements may include geometric approaches to slow traffic, advanced signing, pavement markings and raised channelization.
 With proper design, drivers adjust their speed to navigate the roundabout safely.

 For more information, see the FHWA brochure on Roundabouts and Rural Highways.